-Baking soda, not to be confused with baking powder, is one of the best DIY home cleaners you can possibly find – and cheap too!
+Have you ever wondered how to clean your glass cooktop?
+Baking soda, not to be confused with baking powder, is one of the best home made cleaning DIY tools you can possibly use – and cheap too!

-I am sharing my diy home made method of how to clean a ceramic glass cooktop cleaning using baking soda.
+I am sharing my home made cleaning DIY of how to clean a ceramic glass cooktop using baking soda.
 My other favorite go-to cleaning solution is vinegar, but for this all I needed was a few household items.
 I also have some other natural cleaning tricks up my sleeve like how to clean soap scum and how to clean hard water stains.

 So this is my stove, before I began cleaning a glass cooktop.
 Looks clean, right?… Not very…